rgcgithub/regenie/README.md

 ## Version history
+Version 3.1 (Fixed bug in SKAT/SKATO tests when applying Firth/SPA correction; Improved SPA implementation by computing both tail probabilities; New option `--set-singletons` to specify variants to consider as singletons for burden masks; Several bug fixes)

 Version 3.0.3 (Skip BTs where null model fit failed; Bug fix for BURDEN-ACAT; Bug fix when nan/inf values are in phenotype/covariate file)

 Version 3.0.1 (Improve ridge logistic regression in Step 1; Add compilation with Cmake)